An Invitation to Co-create Intentional Communities

 Community has many benefits for family groups as well as individuals.
 Community provides social engagement and sense of belonging, which is not only enjoyable but also practical, for mental health maintenance.
 Community offers unending opportunities for self-development, for putting in practice our convictions.
 Community has practical functions that include having backup “service providers” that you don’t have to pay for as insurance, or people who share with you the expense of insurance.

-There isn’t widespread knowledge or consensus on how to do communal living well.
+In North America, our individualistic culture has created norms that create anxiety about interdependence.
+Even among families there often isn’t a common understanding of how to do communal living well.
 Reportedly of the groups who try to build a community, only roughly a tenth even get thru the property purchase stage (Christian, 2003).
-This might not sound like good odds, but neither do our national governments have it all figured out, how to do large scale governance well.
-The point is, humans are still working out governance on a small and large scale, so it’s not fair to say communal living simply doesn’t work.
-In some cultures following long-standing traditions, it does work.
+This might not sound like good odds, but neither do our national governments have it all figured out.
+We haven’t learned how to do large scale governance well either.
+The point is, humans are still working out governance and cooperation on a small and large scale, so it’s not fair to say communal living simply doesn’t work.
+In some cultures that follow long-standing traditions, it does work.

-Those interested could find an existing intentional community to join, thru several websites that catalog them.
-Alternately, you might find other people who have a specific location and a specific ideas for community, when your ideas or needs don’t match an available IC.
+Those interested could find an existing intentional community to join, thru several websites that catalog them, including ic.org/directory.
+Alternately, if your ideas or needs don’t match an available IC, you might find other people who share your preference for a specific location and ideas for community.
 When designing a new intentional community, it’s necessary to discuss various ownership models, leadership styles, and succession planning.
 We are here to guide you thru it.
+Take a look at the Start page in the menu, for a step-by-step guide to how you can use this site.